The quick guide to hair colouring

 Step 5 – Separate your hair

-To help make sure you don’t have to reach for the scissors or make an emergency salon appointment, separate your hair out into at least four sections using hair clips or bands.
+To help make sure you don’t have to reach for the scissors or make an emergency salon appointment, separate your damp hair into at least four sections using hair clips or bands.
 This exposes all your hair to the colour, giving you complete coverage.

 There are few things more infuriating than revealing your freshly-coloured hairstyle and seeing a patch of untouched hair staring back at you in the mirror.